michelbernils/OOP/README.md

 # Object Orient Progmming studies

-## In this repo, I am studying the 4 pilars of OOP.
+## This repository, contains exemples for the 4 pilars of OOP.

 - [x] Encapsulation
 - [x] Polymorphism